barryclark/jekyll-now/_posts/2016-4-17-Eigenvesting-IV-Predicting-Stock-And-Portfolio-Returns-With-Bayesian-Statistics.md

 ---
-layout: page
+layout: post
 title: Eigen-vesting IV.
 Predicting Stock and Portfolio Returns With Bayesian Methods
 tags:
-- Mathematics
+- Math
 - Finance
+- Theory
-- Python
+- Statistics
 summary: Part four in a Series on How Math Fits in Modern Portfolio Theory
 ---